-DEPARTMENT OF PSYCHOLOGY

-The field of psychology is dedicated to the scientific study of behaviour, including thought, feeling and action, and viewed from social, developmental, cognitive, neurological, and biological perspectives.
-Its teaching at the University dates back to before 1950 when it was conducted in a joint Philosophy/ Psychology Department.
+DEPARTMENT OF PSYCHOLOGY The field of psychology is dedicated to the scientific study of behaviour, including thought, feeling and action, from the social, developmental, cognitive, neurological and biological perspectives.
+Its teaching at the University dates back to before 1950, when it was conducted in the joint Philosophy/Psychology Department.
 In 1968, Psychology became a founding department of the Faculty of Social Sciences.
-From that time on, the Department has contributed to developing the discipline both locally and internationally through dedicated teaching and research work often in collaboration with colleagues from different parts of the world.
-According to the 2020 QS World University Rankings by subject, Psychology at the HKU ranks 31st in the world, and ranks the first in Asia according to the 2021 Times Higher Education World University Rankings.

-Psychology at HKU is represented by over 20 faculty members with different areas of expertise, including cognitive psychology, clinical psychology and neuropsychology, educational and developmental psychology, as well as social psychology.
+From that time onwards, the Department has contributed to developing the discipline both locally and internationally through dedicated teaching and research work, often in collaboration with colleagues from various parts of the world.
+According to the 2023 QS World University Rankings by subject, Psychology at HKU ranks 36th in the world, and it is consistently ranked as one of the best psychology programmes in Asia.
+Psychology at HKU is represented by over 20 faculty members with different areas of expertise, including cognitive psychology, clinical psychology and neuropsychology, educational and developmental psychology, and social psychology.
 Our goal as engaged and dedicated educators is to create and transfer knowledge.
 To that end, the Department of Psychology offers a broad range of courses to enrich the learning experience of students.

-100 CPs in private practice.
-The most common daily duties of CPs include conducting psychological assessment, psychological intervention and therapy, health educational programmes, training and consultation, as well as conducting scientific research.
-The University of Hong Kong offers three postgraduate programmes in clinical psychology, including the Master of Social Sciences in Clinical Psychology Programme, the Doctor of Psychology (Clinical Psychology) Programme, and the Doctor of Philosophy (PhD) in the field of Clinical Psychological Sciences Programme.

-The Master of Social Sciences (MSocSc) in the field of Clinical Psychology Programme of The University of Hong Kong is the first postgraduate programme designed to train professional clinical psychologists to serve the community of Hong Kong.
-Since its inception in 1971, the programme has produced over 280 qualified clinical psychologists in Hong Kong.
-The programme transitioned from alternate year intake to annual intake in 2019.
+INTRODUCTION Clinical psychology is a scientific discipline that aims to understand, prevent and alleviate psychological distress and dysfunction, as well as to promote well-being and personal development.
+Clinical psychologists (CPs) are employed in hospitals, government departments, counselling service units and non-governmental organisations, and there are also approximately 100 CPs in private practice in Hong Kong.
+The most common daily duties of CPs include conducting psychological assessments, psychological interventions and therapy and delivering health education programmes, training and consultation, as well as engaging in scientific research.
+The University of Hong Kong offers three postgraduate programmes in clinical psychology: the Master of Social Sciences (MSocSc) in Clinical Psychology Programme, Doctor of Psychology (PsyD) (Clinical Psychology) Programme and Doctor of Philosophy (PhD) in the field of Clinical Psychological Sciences Programme.
+The MSocSc in Clinical Psychology Programme at HKU was the first postgraduate programme in Hong Kong designed to train professional CPs to serve the community.
+Covering the core competencies required to become a professional and competent CP, the programme offers the building blocks of clinical psychology training, and, since its inception in 1971, has produced over 300 qualified CPs in Hong Kong.
+The MSocSc programme transitioned from an alternate year intake to an annual intake in 2019.

-INTRODUCTION

-Clinical psychology is a scientific discipline that aims to understand, prevent, and relieve psychological distress and dysfunction, as well as to promote well-being and personal development.
-Clinical psychologists (CPs) are mostly employed in hospitals, government departments, counselling service units, and non-governmental organisations.
-There are also approximately

-INTRODUCTION

-The MSocSc (CP) programme is the building block of the clinical psychology training.
+INTRODUCTION The MSocSc (CP) programme is the building block of the clinical psychology training.
 It covers the core competencies required in being a professional and competent clinical psychologist.

-Our Doctor of Psychology (PsyD) in Clinical Psychology, established in 2004, is a first-of-its-kind programme offered in Hong Kong.
-Its primary aim is to provide advanced training for experienced CPs who hold a recognized MSocSc degree in Clinical Psychology or equivalent to become professional leaders in the field.

-Our PhD programmes (one in Clinical Psychological Science and the other one with a specialization in Clinical Psychology) provide vigorous training for students seeking excellence in academic and scientific research training in addition to the CP professional training.
+The PsyD (Clinical Psychology) Programme, established in 2004, was the first of its kind in Hong Kong.
+Its primary aim is to provide advanced training for experienced CPs who hold a recognized MSocSc degree in clinical psychology or the equivalent, allowing them to become professional leaders in the field.
+Our other doctoral level programmes, the PhD in the field of Clinical Psychological Sciences Programme and the PhD with a specialization in Clinical Psychology provide rigorous training for students seeking excellence in academic and scientific research training in addition to professional clinical psychology training.